yashnadkarni/yashnadkarni/README.md

 - 👋 Hi, I’m Yash Nadkarni
-- 👀 I’m interested in Software Development, Algorithms and Machine Learning
+- 👀 I’m a Software Developer, searching for new and exciting projects to work on
-- 🌱 I’m currently pursuing MS in Computer Science at UT Dallas
+- 🌱 I'm a computer science graduate from UT Dallas
-- 🔍 I'm actively searching for Software Engineer/Developer Roles
 - 📫 Reach me by email : yashnadkarni65@gmail.com or through LinkedIn : https://www.linkedin.com/in/yashnadkarni/
 - 🌐 Check my website : https://yashnadkarni.github.io/